black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 # Step 90
 Use the ternary operator to turn your .hasOwnProperty() call into the condition.
 If the object has the property, return the result of calling apply with fn and args as arguments.
 Otherwise, return match.

+# Step 91
+Now you can start applying your function parser to your evalFormula logic.
+Declare a functionExpanded variable, and assign it the result of calling applyFunction with your cellExpanded string.